espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Isolation.md

 **Critical Success** The target is unaffected.

-**Success** The target becomes [[Invisible]], but only to its allies.
+**Success** The target becomes [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Invisible]], but only to its allies.
 Any creature not allied with the target can see it normally.
 Effects such as _[[See the Unseen]]_ enable an ally to see the target.
 The target's allies still know the target is present and can still see all the effects of the target's actions.

 **Failure** As success, except the target also becomes inaudible to its allies and imperceptible to them through any other senses.